cchvn/ContextRetrieval/README.md

+# Context retrieval exercice for Illuin

-# This python script returns the accuracy of an algorithm having to retrieve the context of a specific question
+This python script evaluates an algorithm that is supposed to retrieve the context of a question.

-It uses the dataset SQuAD 1.1.
+We used the dataset SQuAD 1.1.

-To run the code you will need to download locally the dataset (link :) and then change the path to the data in line 13.
-Then you can run the code and it will return a plot of the accuracy.
+To run the code you will add to clone the repository : git clone
+And then run the code with the command line : python ContextRetrieval.py